ethz-asl/eth_supermegabot/README.md

 a) shut off and on the Nighhawk router (The one with the 3 antennas)
 b) if that didn't fix it, reboot the robot with `sudo reboot 0`.

-* VI Sensor does not respond:
+* VI Sensor crashes during startup:
-Use the magic command:
+Use the magic command (tab complete, the network interface name is different for every robot):
 ```
-sudo dhclient eno1
+sudo dhclient enx[*]
 ```

 * `fatal error: ethzasl_icp_mapper/LoadMap.h: No such file or directory`